Illegal immigration to New York City: Restaurant industry

-The restaurant industry may be the industry that employs the most undocumented aliens.
-In 2007, 36 percent of restaurant workers were undocumented aliens.
-According to a 2008 estimate from the Pew Hispanic Center, about 20 percent of the nearly 2.6 million chefs, head cooks and cooks in the United States are undocumented aliens.
-According to a 2005 report by the Restaurant Opportunities Center of New York and the New York City Restaurant Industry Coalition, undocumented alien workers in the restaurant industry in New York City receive substantially lower wages than legal workers.
+The restaurant industry may be the industry that employs the most illegal aliens.
+In 2007, 36 percent of restaurant workers were illegal aliens.
+According to a 2008 estimate from the Pew Hispanic Center, about 20 percent of the nearly 2.6 million chefs, head cooks and cooks in the United States are illegal aliens.
+According to a 2005 report by the Restaurant Opportunities Center of New York and the New York City Restaurant Industry Coalition, illegal alien workers in the restaurant industry in New York City receive substantially lower wages than legal workers.
 According to the report, the median wage of all restaurant workers in the city was $8.00 an hour.
-However, when undocumented alien workers’ earnings were taken out of the sample, the median wage rose to $9.00 an hour.
+However, when illegal alien workers’ earnings were taken out of the sample, the median wage rose to $9.00 an hour.
 A Manhattan chef and restaurateur explained, “We always, always hire the undocumented aliens… It’s not just me, it’s everybody in the industry.
 First, they are willing to do the work.
 Second, they are willing to learn.
 Third, they are not paid as well.
 It’s an economic decision.
 It’s less expensive to hire an undocumented person”.

 Mexican immigrants

 According to an analysis of the most recently available census data, Mexican immigrants have the highest rate of employment among the city's 10 largest immigrant groups, and they are more likely to hold jobs than New York City's native-born population.
 Based on the 2008 census data, about 75 percent of all Mexicans in the city between ages 16 and 65 are in the civilian labor force and only around four percent of them are unemployed, which is well below the nation's current unemployment rate of 9.6%.
-Experts say the main reason so many of these undocumented aliens are employed is because they are undocumented, and, consequently, they are less likely to report workplace abuses to the authorities for fear of deportation.
+Experts say the main reason so many of these illegal aliens are employed is because they are in the country illegally, and, consequently, are less likely to report workplace abuses to the authorities for fear of deportation.
 As a result, many of these workers hold jobs that pay less than the minimum wage and require them to work 100-hour work weeks.

 Social and fiscal impacts

 Education

-In 1996, New York City mayor Rudy Giuliani stated: "The reality is that [undocumented aliens] are here, and they're going to remain here.
+In 1996, New York City mayor Rudy Giuliani stated: "The reality is that [illegal aliens] are here, and they're going to remain here.
 The choice becomes for a city what do you do?
 Allow them to stay on the streets or allow them to be educated?
 The preferred choice from the point of view of New York City is to be educated".